AndreaMariani-AM/PhD_notes/0.00_References/0.01_Inbox/Luecken2019.md

 - *HVG*, Higly variable genes, are often used and depending on the task at end, ~1 to 5K of gene are usually kept.
 A simple method to select them is implemented both in *Seurat* and *Scanpy*. and consists of binning the genes based on their mean expressio and only the genes with the *highest variance-to-mean ration* are selected.
 Optimally they should be selected after *technical data correction*, to avoid selecting genes highly variables only due to  e.g. batch effects

 ##### Dimensionality Reduction
+- Alghoritms that *embed expression matrix* into a low dimensional space, designed to *capture the underlying structure* of the data in as few dimensions as possible. scRNA-seq datasets are *inherently low dimensional*, aka the *biological manifold* on which cellular expression profiles lie, cna be sufficiently described by far fewer dimensions that the number of genes.
+Two main goals are: *visualization* and *summarization*.
+- For *visualization*, 2 or 3 dimensions are used to "accurately" describe the dataset, while *summarization* hasn't a fixed number of components, but higher compenents become less important in describing variability of the dataset.
+- Reduced dimension are usually obtained  through *linear* or *non-linear combinations of features space dimensions*, aka *gene expression vectors*.
+- *Summarization methods*:
+	- *PCA* : *linear* approach, generates reduced dimensions by *maximizing the captured residuals variance* in each further dimension.
+Doesn't capture structure of the data as good as *non-linear* methods.
+Basis for *clustering/trajectory* methods.
+Distances in the reduced dimensional space have a consistent interpretation in all regions of the space.
+	- *Diffusion Maps* : Diffusion components emphasize *transitions* in the data, used when continuos processes are of interests (i.e. differentiation).

+##### Visualization
+- Standard practice to use *non-linear* dimensionality reduction methods. *t-SNE* was very common, captures local similarities at the expenses of global structure.
+Gold standard now is [[Uniform_Manifold_Approximation_&_Projection]] that uses *ForceAtlas2*, a *force-directed layout algorithm*.  [[Uniform_Manifold_Approximation_&_Projection]] is very fast and scales really good to a large number of cells.

+#### Stages of Preprocessed data

+## Notes for the lecture
+- Association barcode to cells

 ## Reference to chek out
 ## Cited by